 Solid State Drives (SSDs) have become the preferred storage option for many computer users due to their speed, reliability, and energy efficiency compared to traditional Hard Disk Drives (HDDs).
 However, like any technology, SSDs are not without their faults.
 A common concern for storage devices is the presence of bad sectors, which can lead to data loss and other issues.
 But can SSDs have bad sectors?
-We will explore what bad sectors are, whether SSDs can have them, how they manifest in SSDs, and what you can do to protect your data.

 What Are Bad Sectors?